 One thing I can definitely recommend is the breakfast buffet at El Chalten Suites hotel.
 I think it’s like $10-12, which might be expensive for a backpacker, but if you’re a serious hiker and go in there with an empty stomach, you can get an enormous amount of calories as they serve fruits, nuts, cereal, unlimited omelettes, tons of pastries.

 FINAL IMPRESSIONS: this trek is getting more popular each year, but it is still somewhat of a hidden-gem.
 The sheer beauty of it is incredible.
 It is very difficult even if you don’t account for the Tyrolia ziplines.
 Eventually I think the park authorities might build bridges over the rivers, though as one other blogger said, the Tyrolia act as gatekeepers to the trek, ensuring that only those willing to do the zipline (i.e., serious trekkers) do such a technical and challenging trek.

 FULL DISCLAIMER: This is all my own personal advice, but you should follow it at your own risk and take all my advice with a grain of salt.
-You should be aware of what you’re getting yourself into, and if you’ve read this post you should be aware of all the dangers on this hike.
+You should be aware of what you’re getting yourself into.
 This hike has its own set of challenges and you should not do it unless you are fit and competent enough to do it.
-Hiking is fun, and is all about calculated risks.
 The Huemul Circuit is a trek worth doing even with all its risks, in my opinion, but there definitely exists very real dangers if you do not know what you’re doing.

 Comment below if you found this guide helpful and share it too!